DT-is-not-available/circloO-patcher/README.md

 ### cirQOL TODO list

-- [ ] Modify the patches that replace assembly to use the matching patterns instead of actual label numbers, that way the chance of patches breaking on a game update is minimal
+- [x] Modify the patches that replace assembly to use the matching patterns instead of actual label numbers, that way the chance of patches breaking on a game update is minimal
-- [ ] Figure out how to automatically define locals for code entries so that local variables can be used
+- [x] Figure out how to automatically define locals for code entries so that local variables can be used
-- [ ] Remove as many global variables from the patches as possible
+- [x] Remove as many global variables from the patches as possible
+- [x] Add a restitution option to the player
 - [ ] Move the 'run level from clipboard', 'copy level from clipboard', and 'open level in editor' to Ctrl+Shift+V (in menus), Ctrl+Shift+C (in a level), and F5 (in a level) respectively
 - [ ] Make the 'open level in editor' hotkey automatically load it in the correct editor save if it is a local level so that you do not wind up with hundreds of saves
 - [ ] Make Ctrl+Shift+V (in the editor) load the level from your clipboard and Ctrl+Shift+C (in the editor) export to clipboard
-- [ ] Make it possible to set values to nan and inf again, as well as `5e-324` (the smallest floating point value possible without being 0)
+- [ ] ~~Make it possible to set values to nan and inf again, as well as `5e-324` (the smallest floating point value possible without being 0)~~ Incompatible with vanilla
-- [ ] Change the display of
 - [ ] Get rid of the currently required `cirQOL` 'patch', move the startup notification to the F1 menu patch
 - [ ] Fix square level drawing when 'Start Full' is enabled
 - [ ] Make level shape and gravity control mode import correctly back into the editor (requires editing the switch-case in assembly, it's probably easy I'm just putting it off)